A Greedy PDE Router for Blending Neural Operators and Classical Methods: Approximate Greedy Router

 \subsection{Surrogate Loss}

 Since \Cref{eq:routerloss} is discontinuous and non-convex, direct minimization is intractable in practice.
-To overcome this, we introduce a surrogate loss that satisfies three key properties: (1) convexity, enabling efficient optimization; (2) serving as an upper bound on the original loss; and (3) Bayes consistency, ensuring the Bayes optimal decision of the original loss is preserved upon minimization.
+We instead introduce a surrogate loss that (1) is convex, enabling efficient optimization; (2) upper bounds the original loss; and (3) is Bayes consistent, ensuring the Bayes optimal decision of the original loss is preserved upon minimization.
 Formally, a surrogate $\phi$ is considered to be Bayes consistent with respect to the loss $l$ if

 where $\mathcal{R}_{l}(f) = \mathbb{E}\left[l(f(X), Y)\right]$ and $\mathcal{R}_{l}^* = \inf_f\mathcal{R}_{l}(f)$.
 In other words, in the limit of infinite data, if the risk of a sequence of learned hypotheses $\{f_n\}$ converges to the optimal risk under $\phi$, it also converges to the optimal risk with respect to the original loss $l$.